capactio/capact/docs/investigation/local-hub-psql/README.md

 - custom resolvers which call external REST APIs (missing documentation, the only mention is in [Readme](https://github.com/dosco/graphjin/wiki#features))
 - adding business logic without external server with JS is possible, but it works not like we want to: [client must specify special directive to run a given JS script](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#adding-business-logic-with-javascript)
 - you can insert/update nested properties
-  - this is not well documented (missing DB schemas)
-  - it breaks GraphQL contract: introspection is not available, this is a custom logic beyond GraphQL
+  - it breaks GraphQL contract: introspection is not available, this is a custom logic beyond GraphQL schema
+  - this is not well documented (missing DB schemas - I needed to guess how to provide such relation)
   - See [nested insert](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#nested-insert) and [nested update](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#nested-update)
   - See the PoC to see how counterintuitive it is
+- Another GraphQL compliance problem: When using mutations, the data must be passed as variables _since GraphJins compiles the query into an prepared statement in the database for maximum speed._ ([Source](https://github.com/dosco/graphjin/wiki/Guide-to-GraphQL#custom-functions))
 - high level of entry: missing documentation (e.g. custom resolvers, table column mapping)

 ### Node.JS